hznut/github_repo_analysis/README.md

   * DB admin console: http://localhost:8080/?server=db&username=root&db=repo_analysis
     * password=DB_PASSWORD in [local.env](local.env) file.
   * Jupyter Notebook: execute each cell to see how API works.
 Try some sample repos from [here](https://github.com/search?q=stars%3A%22%3E+100%22+size%3A%3C5000&type=Repositories&ref=advsearch&l=&l=).
-  It can analyze any repo however the popular ones like Apache Kafka take 10+ minutes.
+    *It can analyze any repo however the popular ones like Apache Kafka can take hours!* so better to use smaller repos with less than 500 commits.
   * For checking logs: `make logs` (Ctrl+C to exit tailing the logs.)

 ![nb_cell_click](docs/nb_cell_click.png)